beginning of content

 • Blood in your stool can be bright red, dark red or black — depending on where the blood is coming from.

-• Blood in your stool can be caused by a range of problems, some of which are very serious.
+• Blood in your stool can be caused by a range of problems, some of them can be very serious.

 • Your treatment will depend on what is causing your problem.